 In my Product Management Canvas, there is a clear place for calling out Failure Metrics.
 In the example below, there are three clear thresholds:

 |Conversion Rate > 50%||–||“Success!
 Keep learning and keep improving”|

 |Conversion Rate <= 50%||–||“O-Oh!
 Go back to basics.
 Something is wrong.
 We are not successful but we are not giving up either.
 We will get there.”|

 |Conversion Rate <= 5%||Over 3 month||“Am I throwing good money on a bad idea?”
 “Am I stuck in sunk-cost fallacy?”
 “Time to call it quits?
 Looks like that.”
 “What should I pivot to?”|

 Remember: While you struggle to find the right product-market fit, you have not failed.

 Not achieving Success Metrics does not imply failure.

-It is obvious that not achieving Success Metrics does not imply failure as in between the two is a large gap, the Zone of Struggle.
+It is obvious that not achieving Success Metrics does not imply failure.
+It just means you are in the Zone of Struggle.

 Then how does one know when to stop and move on?
 For that, we need a very clear Measure of Failure.

 Measure of Failure